Ceon2000/le0-reference/README.md

 - For each workflow: Three `[TARGET]` lines: `step=... latency_ms=... prompt_tokens=... decode_tokens=... local_out_hash=...`
 - In `MODE=le0`, LE-0 prints additional per-step hash lines

-**No model output text is printed** (IP-safe: hashes and metrics only).
+**No model output text is printed** (IP-safe: hash-only stdout, no prompts or raw model output).
+LE-0 stdout contains only hash lines.
+Metrics are printed to stderr with `[TARGET]` prefix.
 Correctness is verified via step execution completion and stable per-step output hashes; performance characteristics are reflected in latency and token counts.

 Each workflow uses a different prompt from the benchmark suite, focusing on distinct analysis tasks over the same codebase.